-Queen Elizabeth II is fortunate to have 2 birthdays a year.
-The public celebration is in June when the weather is warmer, but her official birthday is on April 21st which she celebrates privately.
-While her birthday plans may be private, but we do know that her favourite chocolate birthday cake will be on the afternoon tea menu.
+When she lived, our late Queen Elizabeth II was fortunate to have 2 birthdays a year.
+The public celebration was in June when the weather is warmer, but her official birthday was April 21st, which she celebrated privately.
+While her birthday plans were private, we know that her favourite chocolate birthday cake will be on the afternoon tea menu.

-Royal Chef Darren McGrady adapted the recipe to create a chocolate version for Queen Elizabeth II who loves chocolate.
+Royal Chef Darren McGrady adapted the recipe to make a chocolate version for Queen Elizabeth II, who loved chocolate.
 You can find this recipe and many other dishes served to the royal family in his book Eating Royally,

 Queen Elizabeth's Royal Birthday Cake

 - 1 pound good quality semisweet chocolate, chopped and divided